freeCodeCamp/guide/src/pages/sql/sql-create-table/index.md

 ## Other Material

-There lots more detail to cover this topic so install MySQL and have fun!
+There are lot more details to cover this topic so install MySQL and have fun!

 ### Where to get MySQL